-There is one overview and scrutiny committee, the Review Committee, which supports the work of the Policy Committees and the Council as a whole.
-This committee allows citizens to have a greater say in Council matters by holding inquiries in public into matters of local concern.
-This can lead to reports and recommendations which advise the Policy Committees and the Council as a whole on its policies, budget and service delivery.
-The Review Committee also monitors the decisions of the Policy Committees.
-It can 'call-in' a decision that has been made by a Policy Committee but not yet implemented.
+There is one overview and scrutiny committee, the Review Committee, which supports the work of the Executive Board, the other Committees and the Council as a whole.
+This Committee allows citizens to have a greater say in Council matters by holding inquiries in public into matters of local concern.
+This can lead to reports and recommendations which advise the Executive Board and the Council as a whole on its policies, budget and service delivery.
+The Review Committee also monitors the decisions of the Executive Board and the Area Committees.
+It can 'call-in' a decision that has been made by either the Executive Board or one of the three Area Committees but which has not yet been implemented.
 This enables it to consider whether the decision is appropriate.
-It may recommend that the Policy Committee or Full Council reconsider the decision.
-The Review Committee may also be consulted by Policy Committees on forthcoming decisions and the development of policy.
+It may recommend that the decision making body or Full Council reconsider the decision.
+The Review Committee may also be consulted by the Executive Board on forthcoming decisions and the development of policy.